-Book your dream holiday today with only a £50pp deposit.
+Book your dream holiday today with a special discount

 Straight up: I’ve always been skeptical about going on a cruise.
 Regular Teacake readers will know that I’m the type of gal you’ll find hiking in the mountains of China, biking through the mountains of Vietnam or driving from the UK to Mongolia in a Toyota Yaris.
 ‘I don’t do cruises’ I said.